 - A. The Calibration Facility Field will be filled.
-Select the drop-down menu to change your facility. - B. The "Certificate Valid Until" field must be set one day in the future after the date contained in the "Date Certified" field. - C. "Calibration Number" and "Calibration Type" are unique values to your certificate. - D. If necessary, you can reset the heartbeat interval here to 10 minutes, 60 minutes, or 120 minutes.
-By default, this will be set to no change. - E. Choose the "Save" button before moving on.
+Select the dropdown menu to change your facility. - B. The date for "Certificate Valid Until" must be set one day in the future after the date contained in the "Date Certified" field. - C. "Calibration Number" and "Calibration Type" are unique values to your certificate. - D. Choose the "Save" button before moving on.